temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

-You accomplish this goal by assigning a build identifier (a free-form string) to the code that defines a Worker, and specifying which build identifiers are compatible with each other by updating the version sets.
+You accomplish this goal by assigning a build identifier (a free-form string) to the code that defines a Worker, and specifying which build identifiers are compatible with each other by updating the version sets associated with the Task Queue, stored by the Temporal Server.

 ### When and for what should you use Worker Versioning?

-The primary use case for this feature is the deployment of incompatible changes to short-lived [Workflows](/workers).
+The primary use case for this feature is the deployment of incompatible changes to short-lived [Workflows](/workflows).
 On Task Queues using this feature, the Workflow starter does not need to know when new versions are introduced.
 New [Workflow Executions](/workflows#workflow-execution) run using the new code in the newly deployed Workers, and old Workflow Executions are processed only by Workers with an appropriate version.
 Old workers can be decommissioned after the archival of any